Kylie Bancroft, LICSW

 I chose to pursue Social Work for my undergraduate and graduate studies because I believe in taking a comprehensive view of a person's well-being.
 As a Social Worker, I have learned to take a strengths-based approach when providing care.
 This means that we assess the skills, resources, and capacities that each individual possesses to help them achieve the positive changes they desire in their life.

-• Master’s in Social Work from the University of New Hampshire
+• Master’s in Social Work from the University of New Hampshire, 2020

-• Licensed Individual Clinical Social Worker in the State of New Hampshire
+• Licensed Individual Clinical Social Worker in the State of New Hampshire.
+License #2867

 Think we might be a good fit?